a32bitmint/Requienii/README.md

 The original project's readme is located below.

+So far, no progress has been made, so this simply hosts the original source.

 > Please don't ask me about changes to the emulator itself, contact BluestormDNA regarding anything about the emulation side!

 # Original Readme